 Everything from your dog’s ear type to the shape of his tail provides unique information about your pup’s history.
 Dog DNA tests allow owners to discover their doggie family tree!

 Many owners think that they know what breed their dog is by looking at their physical appearance, but the truth is that most breed qualities won’t be obvious or physically apparent.

 Owners are often shocked with the results of their dog breed DNA test, finding that their dogs have several breeds in them that they never expected!

 Owners decide to purchase dog DNA test kits for a number of reasons, including:

-Learning More About Your Mixed Breed Mutt.
-Mutts are the most popular breed in the US, and is it any wonder considering how loveable they are?
-While owners love their mutts just as they are, owners are often curious about their dog’s ancestry.
+- Learning More About Your Mixed Breed Mutt.
+Many people have mixed-breed dogs — in fact, mutts are the most popular “breed” in the USA!
+Considering how loveable they are, is this surprising?
+And while owners love their mutts just as they are, owners are often curious about their dog’s ancestry.

 How Do Dog DNA Tests Work?